Eidos110/Potatoes_Classification_Project/README.md

 - Experiment with advanced models like ResNet.
 - Expand the dataset to include more potato types.
-- Deploy using a web service (e.g., Flask) for live classification.
+- Improve the existing Flask deployment for live classification.

 ## Tools & Technologies